AliisSinisalu/AliisSinisalu.github.io/_posts/2016-04-18-teine-post.md

   - Jekyll
 tags:
   - update
-excerpt: "Bacon ipsum dolor sit amet salami ham hock ham, hamburger corned beef short ribs kielbasa biltong t-bone drumstick tri-tip tail sirloin pork chop."
+excerpt: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Maecenas eu libero a est feugiat varius.
+Fusce dictum ultrices fringilla."
 ---

 You'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.